 “The more encouraging thing is not just that prices accelerated,” Brian Jones, a senior economist at Societe Generale, told Bloomberg News, but that “every area reported higher selling prices.
 The breadth of the increase was across the entire country.”

 The price increases were also triggered by a combination of low inventory – which in New York City, at least, has triggered bidding wars – and low mortgage rates, according to Bloomberg News.
-Mortgage rates are slowly creeping up, however, and combined with a sluggish job market may slow down the price increases in coming months, the news source said.
+Mortgage rates are slowly creeping up, however, and combined with a sluggish job market may slow down the price increases in coming months, according to Bloomberg News.
 [Bloomberg News] – Hiten Samtani